By Dr. Jesse Riley, MS DC

 The first step any good clinician or therapist will take you through is a movement assessment.
 Sometimes you know that “when I do this, it hurts.”
 Other times, there are many motions that elicit pain.

 The movement assessment helps us identify where we feel pain, and when.

 The more information we have, the faster we can put together the story of what movements might be limited or modified for the time being to allow the body to calm down and flush out the irritation in the area.

-When we test these movements, we can pinpoint which motions are causing problems for your shoulder.
+When we test these movements, we can pinpoint which motions are causing problems for your knee.

 Differentiating painful movements are what gives us a larger picture of the overall situation.